-Oracle can’t foretell the future, but it helps its customers better manage their way into the future by supporting their business operations.
-The leader in enterprise software (about 76% of its sales), it also provides hardware and services to help companies improve their processes.
-Best known for its focus on databases, it offers aid in areas such as managing business data, collaboration and application development, customer relationship management, and supply chain management.
-In recent years the company has aggressively used acquisitions to expand, such as its entry into the hardware business with the purchase of Sun Microsystems.
+Oracle predicts the future of computing is in the cloud and that's where it's headed.
+A leader in software (about 80% of its sales with a rising amount coming from cloud-based applications), it also provides hardware and services to help companies improve their processes.
+Best known for its focus on databases (its first products), it offers aid in areas such as data management, collaboration and application development, customer relationship management, and supply chain management.
+In recent years the company has aggressively used acquisitions to expand.
+To further boost its cloud offerings Oracle bought NetSuite in 2016 for $9.3 billion.

 Sales and Marketing